david-drew/OV_Python_Docs/md/openvino_docs_IE_DG_supported_plugins_AUTO.md

 You can use the configuration name directly as a string or use IE::KEY_AUTO_DEVICE_LIST from ie_plugin_config.hpp, which defines the same string.

 There are two ways to use the Auto-device:
-1. Directly indicate device by “AUTO” or empty # IE
+1. Directly indicate device by “AUTO” or an empty string.
 <pre><code>
   from openvino.inference_engine import IECore, StatusCode